Friday's poll: Which home team is the surest bet to win in the NFL’s wild-card round?

 SeahawksSports Friday’s poll: Which home team is the surest bet to win in the NFL’s wild-card round?
 Originally published January 5, 2017 at 6:09 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
 Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
+Next StoryWill Seahawks let this offensive line grow or will they let it go?
 Previous StoryEarl Thomas says a new perspective made his decision to return to Seahawks an easy one

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.